Become a Volunteer

 Do you love going to museums, or are interested in a museum career, but are unsure where to begin?
 The Museum offers a variety of volunteer opportunities for adults as well as students who are at least 15 years old.
 Opportunities range from serving as Art After Dark volunteers to docents.
 Museum staff members provide orientation and guidance for volunteers, as well as festive social occasions during the season.

 Listed below are just some of the Norton’s volunteer programs and opportunities.
-To find out how you can share your talents as a Museum volunteer, contact Diego Gutierrez, Program and Volunteer Coordinator, at (561) 832-5196, x1113, or use the online contact form.
+To find out how you can share your talents as a Museum volunteer, contact Lisa Flynn, Program and Volunteer Coordinator, at (561) 832-5196, x1113, or use the online contact form.

 Art After Dark Volunteer

 Art After Dark Volunteers serve in a variety of capacities during this popular, weekly Thursday evening program, supporting staff and visitors.